How To Teach Grammar To ESL Students Effectively

 People learn by being told, by being guided, or by being involved.

-The learners in this approach are not active in their learnings.
-The teacher is the know-all and the role of learners is to do their best to practice and do as they are told.
+• The learners in this approach are not active in their learning.
+The teacher is the know-all, and the role of learners is to do their best to practice and do as they are told.

-Being involved: another way of teaching someone how to play tennis is just to let them try to play it from the start, adjusting, later, all the inaccuracies in his performance.
+• Being involved: another way of teaching someone how to play tennis is just to let them try to play it from the start, adjusting later, correcting all the inaccuracies in their performance.

 Similarly, you can teach grammar using one of these three approaches: